peterkhe1999/CheatSheet/OSEP/README.md

 ## User Configuration Files

-`.bash_profile` is executed when logging in to the system initially, via a serial console or SSH.
+- `.bash_profile` is executed when logging in to the system initially, via a serial console or SSH.

-`.bashrc` is executed when a new terminal window is opened from an existing login session or when a new shell instance is started from an existing login session.
+- `.bashrc` is executed when a new terminal window is opened from an existing login session or when a new shell instance is started from an existing login session.

-=> Modify `.bash_profile` or `.bashrc` to set environment variables or **load scripts** when a user initially logs in to a system to maintain persistence, escalate privileges
+=> Modify `.bash_profile` or `.bashrc` to set environment variables or **load scripts** when a user initially logs in to a system to maintain persistence, escalate privileges.

 ```bash
 echo "touch /tmp/bashtest.txt" >> ~/.bashrc